Kesha Says Quarantine Has Taught Her To Embrace A More Natural Look

 Finding Myself In Self-Care

-I am normally too exhausted after my day to do a full skin-care routine, but now a bubble bath with a Lush bath bomb and a collagen sheet mask is one of my favorite activities.
-I got this ice roller I love, as well as a micro-needling roller; I use that and then apply moisturizer on top.
+I am normally too exhausted after my day to do a full skin-care routine, but now a bubble bath with a Lush bath bomb and a collagen sheet mask is one of my favourite activities.
+I got this ice roller I love, as well as a micro-needling roller; I use that and then apply moisturiser on top.

-I am normally too exhausted after my day to do a full skin-care routine, but now a bubble bath with a Lush bath bomb and a collagen sheet mask is one of my favorite activities.
-I got this ice roller I love, as well as a micro-needling roller; I use that and then apply moisturizer on top.
+I am normally too exhausted after my day to do a full skin-care routine, but now a bubble bath with a Lush bath bomb and a collagen sheet mask is one of my favourite activities.
+I got this ice roller I love, as well as a micro-needling roller; I use that and then apply moisturiser on top.

 I was at CVS Pharmacy recently getting essentials and I saw men's beard dye and I thought, I'll put it on my eyebrows.
 It makes them really dark and wild-looking.
 It's something that I discovered in quarantine, and it's the first time I've done it on myself.